ivan-khomich/aiogtrans/README.rst

 License
 -------

-aiogoogletrans is licensed under the MIT License.
+asyncgoogletrans is licensed under the MIT License.
 The terms are as
 follows:

 ::